 U.S. flag with dollar bills.
 Pexels Images.

-This article explores Costco’s profitability and profit margins across different regions worldwide.
-The company primarily derives its profits from three key areas: the United States, Canada, and its other international operations.
+This article explores Costco’s profitability and profit margins across different regions and worldwide.
+Costco primarily derives its profits from three key areas: the United States, Canada, and its other international operations.

 The United States serves as Costco’s largest contributor to profitability, with Canada ranking second.
 The remainder of its profits is attributed to international markets outside of these two countries.